NoroffFEU/development-platforms/src/content/docs/baas/Supabase/subapase-case-study-anasommer.md

 ```

 4. Query data from the app.
 In **App.jsx**, create a Supabase client using your Project URL and public API (anon) key.
-5. Start the app, go to **http://localhost:5173** in a browser, and open the browser console and you should your app.
+5. Start the app, go to **http://localhost:5173** in a browser, and open the browser console and you should see your app.

 ```bash
 npm run dev